kelloggm/checkerframework-gradle-plugin/README.md

 to delombok your source code before it is passed to the Checker Framework for typechecking.
 This plugin does not support any other use of Lombok.

+## Compatibility with other annotation processors

+The plugin should be compatible with other annotation processors, as long as they are run via `javac`'s auto-discovery mechanism.
+If you already provide a `-processor` option to `javac`, you **cannot** use this plugin: you must also provide the checkers you wish to use by hand, because the `-processor` flag to `javac` disables annotation processor auto-discovery.

 ## Using a locally-built plugin

 You can build the plugin locally rather than downloading it from Maven Central.